Causes of a blocked nose

 2. Depending on the degree of surgery on the internal nasal passages you will feel blocked for the first 1-2 weeks after the surgery and this will then gradually improve over the next four weeks.
 This is of course variable, depending on the extent of the surgery required.

-This refers to a loss of support for the tissues of the roof and side wall of the nose causing collapse of the side wall when the patient breaths in through the nose.
+This refers to a loss of support for the tissues of the roof and side wall of the nose causing the collapse of the side wall when the patient breaths in through the nose.

 This can result from previous surgery or injury, can occur with advancing age or can be present with no obvious cause.
 It is normal to have a mild degree of movement of the side wall of the nose when breathing in through the nose.
 If it is thought that nasal valve collapse is a significant factor in causing the patient’s nasal obstruction then this can potentially be corrected surgically using cartilage grafts.